pietervdvn/MapComplete/Docs/SpecialInputElements.md

-### length
+### distance

-A geographical length in meters (rounded at two points).
+A geographical distance in meters (rounded at two points).
 Will give an extra minimap with a measurement tool.
 Arguments: [ zoomlevel, preferredBackgroundMapType (comma separated) ], e.g. `["21", "map,photo"]